BITE/ Trinity Comprehensive High Achievers Hub –

 College Access Programmes and Campus Activities

 Bite liaises with the Trinity Comprehensive Career Guidance team and College Access Services in giving second level students the opportunity to participate in a variety of college taster activities.
 Our main link institution is DCU and students participate in a wide range of activities which encourage academic achievement and give them a taste of college life.
-Our scholarship students also participate in activities in other universities including DIT and UCD.
+Our scholarship students also participate in activities in other universities including UCD, DIT, TUD, TCD, NUIM and DKIT.

 - DCU Achievement Awards

 - DKIT college visits for Talented Youth and Centre for Academic Talent summer programmes

 - DKIT college visits

 - TUD Hear / Dare talks

 National College of Ireland Discover University Summer Programme